HubTou/strings/STRINGS.1.md

 -m\|-n\|--bytes NUM \| -NUM|Print the contiguous character sequence of at least NUM characters long, instead of the default of 4 characters.
 Argument NUM should specify a positive decimal integer
 -o|Equivalent to specifying *-t o*
 -O\|--offset NUM|Skip NUM bytes from beginning of file -s\|--output-separator STRING|By default, output strings are delimited by a new-line.
 This option allows you to supply any string separator to be used as the output record separator.
-Useful with *--include-all-whitespace* where strings may contain new-lines internally.
+Useful with *--include-all-whitespace* where strings may contain new-lines internally
 -S\|--split-lines|Split long lines in chunks of 70 characters -t\|--radix CHAR|Print the offset from the start of the file before each string using the specified radix.
 Valid values are:<br><ul><li>d for decimal<li>o for octal<li>x for hexadecimal</ul>
 -v\|-V\|--version|Display a version identifier and exit -w\|-include-all-whitespace|By default tab and space characters are included in the strings that are displayed, but other whitespace characters, such a new-lines and carriage returns, are not.
-The *-w* option changes this so that all whitespace characters are considered to be part of a string.
+The *-w* option changes this so that all whitespace characters are considered to be part of a string
+@file|Read command-line options from *file*.
+The options read are inserted in place of the original *@file* option.
+If *file* does not exist, or cannot be read, then the option will be treated literally, and not removed.<br>Options in *file* are separated by whitespace.
+A whitespace character may be included in an option by surrounding the entire option in either single or double quotes.
+Any character (including a backslash) may be included by prefixing the character to be included with a backslash.
+The file may itself contain additional *@file* options; any such options will be processed recursively
 --debug|Enable debug mode
 --|Options processing terminator